cerner/smart-on-fhir-tutorial/source/index.html.md

 # Project Setup

 First, you'll want to fork this tutorial from [smart-on-fhir-tutorial](https://github.com/cerner/smart-on-fhir-tutorial) to your GitHub account.
+The branch you are going to work on in gh-pages.

-The `smart-on-fhir-tutorial/source/example-smart-app` folder contains the example SMART app which you'll be using throughout this tutorial.
+The `smart-on-fhir-tutorial/example-smart-app` folder contains the example SMART app which you'll be using throughout this tutorial.
 Let's take a look at some of the notable files contained within:

-**fhir-client.js**
+**fhir-client-<version>.js**

 Located in the lib folder, this is a version of [fhir-client.js](https://github.com/smart-on-fhir/client-js) which is an open source library designed to assist with calling a FHIR API and handling the SMART on FHIR authorization workflow.
 This tutorial uses this library when walking you through building your first SMART app.

-Additional documentation on fhir-client.js can be found [here](http://docs.smarthealthit.org/clients/javascript/).
+Additional documentation on fhir-client.js can be found [here](http://docs.smarthealthit.org/client-js/).

 <aside class="notice">
-This tutorial is designed to have a minimal footprint so we made the decision to directly include fhir-client.js for simplicity.
-For your production applications we'd recommend pulling in fhir-client.js using npm or some other package manager to easily keep your application up to date.
+This tutorial is designed to have a minimal footprint so we made the decision to directly include a version of fhir-client.js for simplicity.
+For your production applications we'd recommend pulling in the appropriate version of fhir-client.js using npm or some other package manager to easily keep your application up to date.
 </aside>

 **launch.html**